Aeolian Company

 The Aeolian Company was a musical-instrument making firm whose products included player organs, pianos, sheet music, records and phonographs.
 Founded in 1887, it was at one point the world's largest such firm.
-During the mid 20th century, it surpassed Kimball to become the largest supplier of pianos in the United States, having contracts with Steinway & Sons due to its Duo-Art system of player pianos.
+During the mid 20th century, it surpassed Kimball to become the largest supplier of pianos in the United States, having contracts with Steinway & Sons to provide its Duo-Art system for installation in Steinway pianos.
 It went out of business in 1985.

 History

 The Aeolian Company was founded by New York City piano maker William B. Tremaine as the Aeolian Organ & Music Co.
 (1887) to make automatic organs and, after 1895, as the Aeolian Co. automatic pianos as well.
 The factory was initially located in Meriden, Connecticut.
 Tremaine had previously founded the Mechanical Orguinette Co. in 1878 to manufacture automated reed organs.
 The manufacture of residence or "chamber" organs to provide entertainment in the mansions of millionaires was an extremely profitable undertaking, and Aeolian virtually cornered the market in this trade, freeing them from the tight competition of church-organ building with its narrow profit margins.
 Elaborate cases and consoles were often featured in residence organs.
 In other installations, the pipes were hidden behind tapestries, under or above staircases, or spoke from the basement through grilles or tone chutes.
 The company also made organettes and player pump organs for the "Working Man" to buy.

 The pianola, a pneumatic player piano, soon after became extremely popular.
 It had been invented in 1895 by Edwin S. Votey, president of the Farrand & Votey Organ Company in Detroit.
 In 1897, Votey joined Aeolian, and in 1900 the firm obtained the patent for such instruments.

 In 1899, Aeolian took over the property and business of the Vocalian Company of Worcester, Mass. and ran it together with the Meriden plant.